elastic/integrations/packages/salesforce/docs/README.md

 1. Data stream consolidation: Reduced from 6 to 4 data streams — `apex`, `login`, `logout`, and `setupaudittrail`.
 2. Field mapping updates: Modified mappings for multiple fields.
-3. Additional changes: Various other modifications to enhance the overall integration performance and functionality.
+3. Additional changes: Several other adjustments have been made to improve the overall performance and functionality of the integration.

 ## Troubleshooting